Technical Overview

 Web user interface

-The Qumulo visual interface offers a web-based portal for managing a Qumulo system.
-The visual interface is a web-based interface, served from the system, with no separate VM or service needed.
-The visual interface is organized around six top-level navigation sections: Dashboard, Analytics, Sharing, Cluster, API & Tools, and Support.
+Qumulo offers a browser-based management interface, accessed from the storage instance itself with no separate VM or service needed.
+The intuitive Web UI is organized around six top-level navigation sections: Dashboard, Analytics, Sharing, Cluster, API & Tools, and Support.

 Command Line Interface (CLI)